-On 1 December 2012 the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) merged to become The Disclosure and Barring Service (DBS).
-The DBS is the government agency through which checks can be made to ensure the suitability of people to hold posts, particularly where they will have sole responsibility for children or vulnerable adults.
+The Disclosure and Barring Service (DBS) is the government agency through which checks can be made to ensure the suitability of people to hold posts, particularly where they will have sole responsibility for children or vulnerable adults.

-From the 1st October 2016 Lichfield Diocese will move completely to online DBS checks using the online CCPAS Disclosure Service.
+From the 1st October 2016 Lichfield Diocese will move completely to online DBS checks using the online Thirty One:eight Disclosure Service.

 Every deanery must have registered to be able to use this system.

-If you need help with completeing the online applications the CCPAS provide a dedicated helpline during office hours to guide you.
+If you need help with completing the online applications, Thirty One:Eight provide a dedicated helpline during office hours to guide you.
 Please contact them on 0845 120 4550 ext 204 or via email at firstname.lastname@example.org.

-To apply for a DBS check using the online system the applicant must log onto the system (using the password supplied for their individual parish) by following this link: https://disclosure.capitarvs.co.uk/ccpas/ .
-The applicant should click in the orange box where it says start application and then complete the online application.
-Once this has been completed and saved the Parish Safeguarding Coordinator or Incumbent will need to check evidence of identity from original documents and complete the Confirmation of Identification form before sending this form and copies of identification to one of the Deanery Verifiers.
-The Deanery Verifier will then log onto the online system (using the password supplied for their individual deanery) by following this link: https://disclosure.capitarvs.co.uk/ccpas/.
-The Deanery Verifier should click in the green box where it says manage applications and enter all the details of the evidence of identity supplied, when completed send it electronically to CCPAS.
+To apply for a DBS check using the online system the applicant must log onto the system (using the password supplied for their individual parish) by following this link: https://thirtyoneeight.org/dbs-service/apply-for-a-check/.
+The applicant should click in the box where it says start application and then complete the online application.
+Once this has been completed and saved the Parish Safeguarding Coordinator or Incumbent will need to check evidence of identity from original documents and complete the Confirmation of Identification form before sending this form and copies of identification to one of the Deanery Verifiers who will manage the application and send electronically to Thirty One:Eight. (for further guidance please see the Ebulk Guide for Applicants and the Recruiters Guide to the Ebulk System linked above).

 From the online system your Diocese will be able to view if an application is blemished or clear, although they will not be aware of the information contained on a Blemished Disclosure, and will inform parishes and incumbents of these results.

-If you have subscribed to the Update Service and wish to use your certifcate from a different organisation for a role in the church you will need to send your original certificate for an Update Check to be carried out to Helen Scheven, St Mary's House, The Close, Lichfield, WS13 7LD.
+If you have subscribed to the Update Service and wish to use your certificate from a different organisation for a role in the church you will need to send your original certificate for an Update Check to be carried out to Helen Scheven, St Mary's House, The Close, Lichfield, WS13 7LD.